Benyu-Jia/Appointment-Management-System-/README.md

 $ npm pip install -r requirements.txt
 ```
 ## Usage
-You can start front end by npm.
+You can start front end by npm. you should run commond in the correct folder (e.g. frontend_v2)
 ```sh
 $ npm start
 ```
-please be sure you install all dependency by
+please be sure you install all dependency by before start up frontend
 ```sh
 $ npm install
 ```